Lachlan-Mayne/english-notes/pete r/English.md

 - Flashbacks used to provide backstory for fear
 - Trauma from his dad dying in the past while on the beach
 - Multiple levels: Truman level (his normal life), and people watching him (security guards, audience etc)
+- Meta: a thing about a thing (a movie about a movie, book about a book)
 -